br4nders0n/module_7_challenge/README.md

 **Output:** [merchant_small_transactions.csv](data_outputs/merchant_small_transactions.csv)

+**The top 5 are Wood-Ramirez, Hood-Phillips, Baker Inc, Clark and Sons, and Green-Wood.**

 #### Part 2:

 Your CFO has also requested detailed trends data on specific card holders.
 Use the [starter notebook](Starter_Files/challenge.ipynb) to query your database and generate visualizations that supply the requested information as follows, then add your visualizations and observations to your markdown report: